Corporate Gift Matching: An Easy Way to Raise More

 To overcome this challenge, an employer append can help fill in the gaps in your data.
 By enriching your donor database with employment details, you can target eligible donors with personalized messages, ensuring they’re aware of matching gift programs and can easily take action.

-Even when donors are aware of matching gift opportunities, many choose not to participate—often fearing that getting involved will be a lengthy and tiresome process.
+Even when donors are aware of matching gift opportunities, some choose not to participate, often fearing that getting involved will be a lengthy and tiresome process.
 But that couldn’t be farther from the truth!
-Most companies ensure their workplace giving initiatives are simple, intuitive, and allow employees to quickly play their part.
+Most companies ensure their workplace giving initiatives are simple and intuitive, and allow employees to quickly play their part.

 So again, the roadblock here concerns a lack of understanding surrounding matching gifts, what they are, and how to partake in these programs.

-If you’re looking to drastically scale up your organization’s matching gift revenue, these four tried-and-true practices can get your team on the right track.
-Here’s what you need to do!
+If you’re looking to drastically scale your organization’s matching gift revenue, these seven tried-and-true practices can get your team on the right track.

-A dedicated matching gift page on your website acts as a central asset that educates your supporters about matching gifts and provides them with everything they need to participate.
-By consolidating all the information into one easy-to-navigate resource, you make it much simpler for donors to learn about the matching gift process and take action.
+A dedicated matching gift page on your website serves as a central asset, educating supporters about matching gifts and providing everything they need to participate.
+By consolidating the information into one easy-to-navigate resource, you make it much simpler for donors to learn about the matching gift process and take action.

 For the best results, you should include an overview of matching gifts, answers to frequently asked questions, and an embedded matching gift search tool.

-Mentioning matching gift opportunities in your fundraising asks—whether that means email, social media, direct mail, etc.—is one of the most effective ways to get donors interested in matching gifts even before making their donation.
+Mentioning matching gift opportunities in your fundraising asks (whether that means email, social media, direct mail, etc.) is one of the most effective ways to get donors interested in matching gifts, even before they make their donation.
 In doing so, organizations tend to see increases in donation response rates and average gift sizes.

 This can be as simple as, “Looking to donate?
 Your employer might match any charitable gift you make!
 Learn more about this opportunity here.”

-For donors interested in company match opportunities but unsure how to get started, providing detailed and employer-specific matching gift guidelines can significantly streamline the process.
+For donors interested in company match opportunities but unsure how to get started, providing detailed, employer-specific matching gift guidelines can significantly streamline the process.
 As a result, you’ll see increased participation due to the ease with which donors can become involved.

 Be sure to collect donor employment information early on so that you can ensure donors are aware of their match eligibility.
 For the greatest results, you can even share direct links to their company’s online match request forms along with any other instructions or next steps.